Analysts: Secretive leader has developed from novice to political operative

-On Tuesday, the country's political elite from Pyongyang and across the country will descend on the capital to attend the Supreme People's Assembly, a largely symbolic meeting which Kim is expected to attend as the guest of honor.
+Last month, the country’s political elite from Pyongyang and across the country descended on the capital for the Supreme People’s Assembly, a largely symbolic meeting which Kim attended in his role as chairman of the Workers’ Party of Korea.

 As he is once again feted by the country’s political class, how has the young leader fared over the brief course of his rule?